Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Dark photon conversion in dielectric haloscopes

 \subsection{Multilayer dielectric stack}

-While a propagating DP may excite a small $E$-field in an infinite medium, due to conservation of momentum, a non-relativistic DP-like state cannot convert into an ultra-relativistic photon-like state.
+While a non-relativistic propagating DP-like state can generate a small field $E_X$ in an infinite medium, it cannot convert to an ultra-relativistic propagating photon-like state due to conservation of momentum.
 One interesting exception to this is when $m_X$ matches the plasma frequency of a material, as in plasma haloscopes~\cite{Lawson:2019brd,Gelmini:2020kcu}.
 Alternatively, one can mix the photon with a quasi-particle axion to provide a massive photon-like state~\cite{Marsh:2018dlj,Schutte-Engel:2021bqm}.
 However, if one breaks translation invariance, for example by having a change in the medium, one can generate real propagating photon-like states~\cite{Horns:2012jf}.
 To demonstrate this effect, we follow the calculation in Ref.~\cite{Jaeckel:2013eha}.

 Consider a system with two half infinite isotropic and homogeneous media, with refractive indices $n_1$ and $n_2$ and the interface occurring at $x=0$, as shown in Fig.~\ref{fig:interface}.
 If only the propagating DP-like state is present, one would have a discontinuous electric field $E_X$ across the boundary as $\chi_{\rm eff}$ changes.
 However, Maxwell's equations enforce the boundary conditions